Athlete Assessments Newsletters – March 2017

 Are you mad that it’s March already?
 Well don’t get mad, get reading!Here’s our first update for 2017 covering some of the most relevant topics in sport in our latest articles and videos.
 Welcome to our March newsletter.

 Stepping out of your comfort zone is an important component to growth, personal development and achieving success.
 As Coaches, we continually encourage our athletes to get comfortable with the uncomfortable in order to expand skill development and improve results.
-However, there is a big difference between creating experiences that are uncomfortable and those that are unsafe.
-In this video, Bo explains the important differences between being unsafe and being uncomfortable.
-Watch now.
+However, there is a big difference between creating experiences and/or environments that are uncomfortable and those that are unsafe.
+In this ‘5 Minutes with Bo Hanson’, we discuss the important differences between being unsafe and being uncomfortable.

 9 THINGS TOUGH ATHLETES DO (Free Workbook to Download)

 We have been loving the phenomenal feedback from our clients who have purchased the Athlete Tough program.
 But what about those who literally have zero budget or not quite sure what it is about and want a tiny taste?
 Well, we’ve developed a fun and effective mini-Workbook to get you started titled ‘9 Things Tough Athletes Do’.
 Actions speak louder than words so take action now to download your copy of this FREE workbook!
 Get it now.